frankshearar/Home/Enable-repeatable-package-restore-using-lock-file.md

 ## Solution - Summary
 * A lock file has the package dependency graph for the project/solution/repo that includes both the direct as well as transitive dependencies.
 * The lock file should be checked into the source repository.
+* Lock file will be used if any of the following is true:
+  * A lock file is present in the context of the project (either at project level or [centrally](https://github.com/NuGet/Home/wiki/Centrally-managing-NuGet-packages)).
+  * If [packages are managed centrally](https://github.com/NuGet/Home/wiki/Centrally-managing-NuGet-packages), a central lock file is always used.
-* Lock files will used when the property `RestoreWithLockFile` is set in the context of the project.
+  * If the property `RestoreWithLockFile` is set in the context of the project.
 * Lock file will be updated when a package is added or updated.
 * NuGet will use a lock file to `restore` packages.
   * If a lock file is present and is **not** out of sync (with user changes), `restore` will use the lock file to fetch all the packages.